line/armeria/site/src/sphinx/advanced-retry.rst

     We declare a Backoff_ as a member and reuse it when a ``strategy`` returns it, so that we do not return a different Backoff_ instance for each ``shouldRetry()``.
-RetryingClient_ internally tracks the reference of the returned Backoff_ and increases the counter that keeps the number of attempts made so far, and resets it to 0 when the Backoff_ returned by the strategy is not same as before.
+RetryingClient_ internally tracks the reference of the returned Backoff_ and increases the counter that keeps the number of attempts made so far, and resets it to 0 when the Backoff_ returned by the strategy is not the same as before.
 Therefore, it is important to return the same Backoff_ instance unless you decided to change your Backoff_ strategy.
-If you do not return the same one, when tha Backoff_ yields a different delay based on the number of retries, such as an exponential backoff, will not work as expected.
+If you do not return the same one, when the Backoff_ yields a different delay based on the number of retries, such as an exponential backoff, it will not work as expected.
 We will take a close look into a Backoff_ at the next section.

 You can return a different Backoff_ according to the response.